Resources

 Air conditioning is the largest driver of electricity use in the hot summer months.
 The older the unit, the more likely it is using more energy to provide cooling, and things like filter replacement and preventative maintenance become more important (although both should be done regardless of unit age).

-New technology has allowed for much better control and efficiency, and if comfort is not being met than consider upgrading your AC unit if your unit is older than ten years old.
+New technology has allowed for much better control and efficiency.
+If comfort is not being met and your unit is older than ten years old, then consider upgrading your AC unit to a new more energy efficient system.
 There have been significant improvements over the past decade in efficiency levels of HVAC units.
 COP, SEER/EER/IEER, HSPF, AFUE are all efficiency ratings (the higher the better).
 A contractor will be able to assist them and verify that the selected unit meets those standards.
 They can call Efficiency Smart if they have efficiency questions about a specific HVAC model or unit when they are ready to purchase.

 If you have window AC units, make sure it has been properly installed and maintained.
 Clean the air filter, prevent conditioned air from leaking out by sealing any gaps around the unit, and verify the unit’s air intake is not obstructed.
 If you need to purchase a new unit, consider an Energy Star unit.